-Question: If a manufacturer chooses to apply module B or B1 for the design phase, in combination with another module for the production phase, does the manufacturer have to choose the same notified body for the design and production modules?

-As requested by modules B and B1 (Annex III, points 5 and 6 of the corresponding modules), the examination certificate shall annex a list of the relevant parts of the technical documentation and any other relevant information, which allow the requirements of the production modules to be applied.

-The number to be affixed to the pressure equipment is the number of the body involved at the production control phase (Article 15).
+Question If a manufacturer chooses to apply module B for the design phase, in combination with another module for the production phase, does the manufacturer have to choose the same notified body for the design and production modules?
+Answer No. As requested by modules B (EU-Type examination - production type or design type) (Annex III, points 6 and 7 of the corresponding modules), the examination certificate shall annex a list of the relevant parts of the technical documentation and any other relevant information, which allow the requirements of the production modules to be applied.
+The number to be affixed to the pressure equipment is the number of the body involved at the production control phase (Article 19 paragraph 4).
+Reason Note [x]